-What's next?
-Art III, Art: Two-Dimensional Design & Drawing AP, Art: Three-Dimensional Design & Sculpture AP, Art: Drawing Portfolio AP, or Art History AP Art II is designed to spiral and expand on the Art I: 2D or Art I: 3D curriculum.
+Art II: 2D Design & Drawing is designed to spiral and expand on the Art I: 2D or Art I: 3D curriculum.
 Students will continue to explore a sequential study of drawing, color theory, painting, printmaking, technology and ceramics.
 Formal compositions will be completed in realistic, abstract, and non-objective styles.
 Students will build upon skills learned in Art I instruction in order to express big ideas with visual voice.
-Additional supply fees may be associated with this course; however, Plano ISD will take steps to ensure that costs will not prevent access to programs. (see Consumable Supply Fees on page 6).
+Additional supply fees may be associated with this course; however, Plano ISD will take steps to ensure that costs will not prevent access to programs. (see Consumable Supply Fees on page 10)

-452031 Art II: 2D Design & Drawing Honors/PreAP
+452031 Art II: 2D Design & Drawing Honors

-Prerequisite: Art I: 2D Design & Drawing H/PreAP, Art I: 2D or Art I: 3D
+Prerequisite: Art I: 2D Design & Drawing

+Honors, Art I: 2D, or Art I: 3D